Indigenous peoples of the Caribbean: Guajiros and Jibaros

 The common name given to the rural inhabitants of Cuba is guajiros.
 Del Campo implies that quajiros are "native-born whites" and states that in Puerto Rico "the influence of the Indigenous population is more marked than that of the native populations in Cuba".

-Guajiro nation
+Wayuu people

-The term Guajira/Guajiro, also refers to Indigenous Arawak nation of the Guajira Peninsula between Venezuela and Colombia.
-For a small compendium of myths of this Nation please see:
+The Wayuu, also known as the Guajira/Guajiro, are an indigenous Arawakan-speaking people of the Guajira Peninsula between Venezuela and Colombia.
+For a small compendium of myths of this people please see: